 - Diarrhea remedy (check your vet for recommendations)

-- Allergy tablets such as Benadryl (check your vet first for safe remedy and dosage)
+- Allergy tablets such as Benadryl (ask your vet first about the safe remedies for your dog and dosage)

 - Sterile gauze